Andreaierardi/andreaierardi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Covid19 Dashboard for Forecast Evaluation
+- 🧑‍💼 Data Scientist Intern at Borsa Italiana (LSEG)
-- 🌱 I’m currently learning Django, AJAX, Jquery
+- 🌱 I’m currently learning AWS and XGBost
 - 💬 Ask me about anything, I am happy to help;

 - 📫 How to reach me: